Carlos Santana Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Dodgers have a 4.37 team ERA that ranks 16th among all league pitching staffs.
+- The Dodgers have a 4.48 team ERA that ranks 19th across all league pitching staffs.

-- Dodgers pitchers combine to surrender 27 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Dodgers pitchers combine to surrender 28 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Syndergaard (0-3) gets the starting nod for the Dodgers in his fifth start of the season.
-He's put together a 4.91 ERA in 22 2/3 innings pitched, with 19 strikeouts.
+- Gonsolin makes his first start of the season for the Dodgers.

-- The righty last appeared on Wednesday against the New York Mets, when he threw six innings, allowing two earned runs while giving up five hits.
+- In his last appearance on Saturday, Oct.
+15, the 28-year-old right-hander, started and went 1 1/3 innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.